Aussie Delivery | Local Pickup

 • Seal bottles with a tight lid and let sit at room temperature for 1–3 days to carbonate.

 That’s it!
-With just tea, honey, and a SCOBY, you can brew your own light, refreshing Jun Tea at home.
-Remember: clean utensils and good food safety practices are key to healthy, delicious ferments.
+With just green tea, honey, and a Jun SCOBY, you can brew your own light, refreshing, probiotic-rich Jun Tea at home.
+Want to try more ferments?
+Explore our Organic Kombucha SCOBYOrganic Water Kefir Grains, or Organic Milk Kefir Grains for even more gut-friendly drinks.

 spoon of milk kefir grains sitting over finished kefir